Departments and Faculty

 - Bartok, Mikrokosmos

-If piano is not your primary instrument, you may perform a short piece on your primary instrument during your audition.
-You will still be required to demonstrate your piano skills.
+- If piano is not your primary instrument, please upload a performance of a short piece on your primary instrument.
+This is in addition to the piano performance requirement.

 - Applicants may make updates or additions to the prescreening scores and recordings for their Final Audition portfolio.
 Edits must be completed one week before the selected virtual performance interview time.